Hemisphaerota cyanea: Life cycle and behavior

 The female palmetto tortoise beetle lays yellow, elongated eggs in March to mid-April.
 She cements the eggs to host leaves and covers them with a fecal covering that protects them from predators and parasitoids.

-Upon hatching, the young larva begin to create a shield using fedal matter.
+Upon hatching, the young larva begin to create a shield using fecal matter.
 Larvae have an "anal fork" which the strands are fastened to in order to hold them in place.
 This fecal thatch is an effective defense against predators such as lady bugs and stink bugs.
 The larvae cause damage to leaves, but they rarely cause significant damage to trees.

 When they reach maturity, the larva will cling to the leaf surface and pupate under the fecal thatch.
 A week later, the new adults will emerge.
 Palmetto tortoise beetle larvae and pupae are found in mid to late summer, and adults are found all year long.